Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

 \subsection{Data Acquisition}

-\paragraph{Participants} Data was collected as part of a bigger research study which aims to use a bespoke, professionally-written video game as a therapeutic tool for stroke rehabilitation \cite{Shi:2013}.
-Ethical approval was obtained from the National Research Ethics Committee and all work undertaken was in accordance with the Declaration of Helsinki.
-Written, informed consent from all the subjects was obtained.
-A cohort of 59 stroke survivors, without significant cognitive or visual impairment, were recruited for the study.
-Patients were divided into two groups, i.e., \begin{itemize} \item \textbf{Group 1}: the acute patient group, consisting of 26 participants who enrolled into the study within 6 months after stroke; \item \textbf{Group 2}: the chronic patient group, was formed by 33 participants who were 6 months or more post onset of stroke. \end{itemize} It is also worth noting that these 59 patients have different paralysed sides.
-They visited the clinic for the CAHAI scoring every week (a random day in weekdays) for a duration of 8 weeks.
-In the 8 weeks, they were asked to wear two wrist-worn sensors for 3 full days (including night time) a week.
-They were also advised to remove the device during shower or swimming.
-Since some patients needed time to get familiar to this data collection procedure, for better data quality we did not use the first week's accelerometer data.
-The first week's CAHAI scores were used as medical history information.
+\paragraph{Participants} Data \xic{is} collected as part of a bigger research study which aims to use a bespoke, professionally-written video game as a therapeutic tool for stroke rehabilitation \cite{Shi:2013}.
+Ethical approval \xic{is} obtained from the National Research Ethics Committee and all work undertaken \xic{is} in accordance with the Declaration of Helsinki.
+Written, informed consent from all the subjects \xic{is} obtained.
+A cohort of 59 stroke survivors, without significant cognitive or visual impairment, \xic{are} recruited for the study.
+Patients were divided into two groups, i.e., \begin{itemize} \item \textbf{Group 1}: the acute patient group, consisting of 26 participants who enrolled into the study within 6 months after stroke; \item \textbf{Group 2}: the chronic patient group, \xic{including} 33 participants who were 6 months or more post onset of stroke. \end{itemize} The distributions of acute/chronic condition, gender, dominant/non-dominant hand, paralysed/non-paralysed side with respect to age are shown in Fig. \ref{figure:distribution}.

+These 59 patients \xic{visit} the clinic for the CAHAI scoring every week (a random day in weekdays) for a duration of 8 weeks.
+In the 8 weeks, they \xic{are} asked to wear two wrist-worn sensors for 3 full days (including night time) a week.
+They \xic{are} also advised to remove the device during shower or swimming.
+Since some patients \xic{need} time to get familiar to this data collection procedure, for better data quality we \xic{do} not use the first week's accelerometer data.
+The first week's CAHAI scores \xic{are} used as medical history information.